-By tailoring your political marketing strategy to fit your specific area, you can increase your chances of success.
+You can increase your chances of success by tailoring your political marketing strategy to fit your specific area.

 - Research the demographics of your district and target your political marketing accordingly.

-- Get to know the local issues that matter to voters and ensure your platform reflects their concerns.
+- Please get to know the local issues that matter to voters and ensure your platform reflects their concerns.

 - Be active in the community, attend public events, and meet as many people as possible.